quicwg/base-drafts/draft-ietf-quic-transport.md

 to an endpoint that continues to receive data for a terminated connection is to attempt the stateless reset process ({{stateless-reset}}).

-As the AEAD on Initial packets does not provide strong authentication, an endpoint MAY discard an invalid Initial packet.
+As the AEAD for Initial packets does not provide strong authentication, an endpoint MAY discard an invalid Initial packet.
 Discarding an Initial packet is permitted even where this specification otherwise mandates a connection error.
 An endpoint can only discard a packet if it does not process the frames in the